 - Blended Component Unit The Financing Corporation for the School Board of Sarasota County (Corporation), was founded to facilitate financing for the acquisition of facilities and equipment as further discussed in Note 8.
 Due to the substantive economic relationship between the Board and the Corporation, the financial activities of the Corporation are included in the accompanying basic financial statements.
 Separate financial statements for the Corporation are not published. - Discretely Presented Component Units The component units columns in the government-wide financial statements include the financial data of the District's other component units.
-For financial reporting purposes, ten charter schools are included in the financial statements of the District as discretely presented component units.
+For financial reporting purposes, nine charter schools are included in the financial statements of the District as discretely presented component units.
 These schools operate under a charter approved by their sponsor, the Board.
 The component units are as follows:

-Island Village Montessori Charter School, Inc., Sarasota Suncoast Academy, Inc., Student Leadership Academy of Venice, Inc., Imagine School at North Port, Inc., Sarasota Military Academy, Inc. operating as two separate charters - Sarasota Military Academy and Sarasota Military Academy Prep, Sarasota School of Arts and Sciences, Inc., Sarasota Academy of the Arts, Inc., and Suncoast School for Innovative Studies, Inc., (charter schools) are separate not-for-profit corporations organized pursuant to Chapter 617, Florida Statutes, and Section 1002.33, Florida Statutes.
-Imagine School at Sarasota, LLC, doing business as Imagine School at Palmer Ranch (charter school) is organized as a limited liability company pursuant to Chapter 608, Florida Statutes, and Section 1002.33, Florida Statutes.
+Island Village Montessori Charter School, Inc., Sarasota Suncoast Academy, Inc., Student Leadership Academy of Venice, Inc., Imagine School at North Port, Inc., Sarasota Military Academy, Inc., Sarasota School of Arts and Sciences, Inc., Sarasota Academy of the Arts, Inc., and Suncoast School for Innovative Studies, Inc., (Charter Schools) are separate not-for-profit corporations organized pursuant to Chapter 617, Florida Statutes, and Section 1002.33, Florida Statutes.
+School at Sarasota, LLC, doing business as Imagine School at Palmer Ranch (charter school) is organized as a limited liability company pursuant to Chapter 608, Florida Statutes, and Section 1002.33, Florida Statutes.
 The Board is responsible for the prudent use of the public funds received for providing an appropriate educational program for its targeted enrollment.
-The financial data reported on the accompanying statements was derived from the charter schools' audited financial statements for the fiscal year ended June 30, 2017.
-Audits of the charter schools for the fiscal year ended June 30, 2017, were conducted by independent certified public accountants and are filed at the District's administrative office at 1960 Landings Boulevard, Sarasota, FL 34231.
+The financial data reported on the accompanying statements was derived from the charter schools' audited financial statements for the fiscal year ended June 30, 2018.
+Audits of the charter schools for the fiscal year ended June 30, 2018, were conducted by independent certified public accountants and are filed at the District's administrative office at 1960 Landings Boulevard, Sarasota, FL 34231.